 The charts above use the “standard” gas price given by gasnow.org.
-This price is recommended for

-    users who want their transaction to confirm in less than 5 minutes and is a good indicator of the

-    fair gas price at the time.
-The heatmap calculates an average of these standard prices for each

-    1-hour window using data from the previous two weeks.
+It is recommended that users who are going to transact on Ethereum check gas prices before doing so.
+The heatmap calculates an average of these standard prices for each 1-hour window using data from the previous two weeks.

 Ethereum is the most popular blockchain network, surpassing Bitcoin in terms of transfer of value.
 Its continued success, however, has not been without its setbacks.
-High gas fees and significant

-    wait time for transaction processing have been a common grumble for Ethereum’s growing number of
+High gas fees and significant wait time for transaction processing have been a common grumble for Ethereum’s growing number of investors.

-    investors.

 While the Ethereum network has made a lot of recent progress with The Merge and successful Shanghai upgrade, these have not done much to solve the scalability issues that the network faces.
 But in addition to the emergence of layer-2 blockchains, there are many more upgrades planned in the future, and several of them have a focus on scalability.

 Let’s look at how Ethereum gas works and what these upgrades are likely to change.